scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 #### Selection Policy Example

 {{figure-6}} below illustrates the selection of path segments in three networks.
 Each network uses a different path property to select path segments.
-The selected path segments are represented by the bold or colored lines.

 - The network at the upper left considers the *path length*, which is here defined as the number of hops from the originator core AS to the local AS.
 This number can give an indication of the path's latency.
+Based on this criterion, the network will select the PCB representing path segment A-G (in direction of beaconing) to propagate.
 - The network at the upper right uses *peering links* as the selection criterion, that is, the number of different peering ASes from all non-core ASes on the PCB or path segment: A greater number of peering ASes increases the likelihood of finding a shortcut on the path segment.
+Based on this criterion, the network will select the PCB representing path segment B-E-I-L (in direction of beaconing) to propagate.
-- The network below selects PCBs based on *disjointness*.
+- The lower network selects PCBs based on *disjointness*.
 The disjointness of a PCB is calculated relative to the PCBs that have been previously sent.
 Paths can be either AS-disjoint or link-disjoint.
 AS-disjoint paths have no common upstream/core AS for the current AS, whereas link-disjoint paths do not share any AS-to-AS link.
 Depending on the objective of the AS, both criteria can be used: AS-disjointness allows path diversity in the event that an AS becomes unresponsive, and link-disjointness provides resilience in case of link failure.
+Based on the disjointness criterion, the network will select the PCBs representing the path segments A-D-G-H-J and C-E-F-I-J (in direction of beaconing) to propagate.

 ~~~~
+#---------------#
+*-- --- --- --- *  : Selected path segment

+PL : Peering Link

          ISD A:                               ISD B:
        Path Length                         Peering Links